dronemill/foundationapi/Documentation/Installation.md

   1. replace the driver with `FoundationApi`
   2. replace the model with `\App\Models\User`
   3. add token_model with `\App\Models\UserToken`
+10. Modify app/Http/Controllers/Controller.php, and replace `use Illuminate\Routing\Controller as BaseController` with `DroneMill\FoundationApi\Http\Controllers\BaseController`

 Todo:
-- app\http\controllers\controller needs to extend BaseController
 - DatabaseServiceProvider
-- ConfigHijackServiceProvider
+  - Documentation for it
   - set connection and table properties in the DbResolverConnection and DbResolverConnectionHost models
   - add db seed DbConnectionSeeder
   - db migrations
+  - config in config/database.php